Norske-Nokkelsnikere/nns-ctf-2025/writeups/misc/translator-not-clanker/THEM?!/README.md

 UnicodeEncodeError: 'utf-8' codec can't encode character '\udc9b' in position 1: surrogates not allowed
 ```

-now we know some more things about the code, and it seems that the flag will go through the unused `as_bits()` function, as its name is now *flag_bits* instead of *FLAG*.
+Now we know some more things about the code.

+First, it seems that the flag will go through the unused `as_bits()` function, as its name is now *flag_bits* instead of *FLAG*.\
+Then, the word (assumed from *w* in `w.encode()`) will go through some operations with the flag bits before/after converting it into base64.

 There also exists a variable *i*, assumed to be short for **index**, which means that there would be some difference for every word.

 ## Leaking codes - checkpoint Q&A

 Q - arnt the content provided from the leaked code alr in `b64e(data: bytes, flag_bits: str)`?\
-A - Yeah no, the flag bits part is quite important imo
+A - Yeah no, the flag bits part is quite important imo, as we then know the flag is being split across words

 ## Base64